ISO-TC204/ont2md/README.md

 |------|---------|
 | `--create-missing` or `-c` | ReqView CSV includes concepts **without** `its-core:reqviewId` (empty `id` column for new ReqView objects).
 Default: only concepts that already have a ReqView ID. |

+The use of ReqView for tracing ontology concepts to use cases is entirely optional but has been provided for use within ISO TC 204.

 No other command-line arguments are accepted.
 Extra arguments print usage and exit with code `1`.

 ### Exit behavior